sveltejs/vite-plugin-svelte/docs/config.md

   }
   ```

-  Set to `false` to disable svelte inspector during development.
+  Set to `true` or options object to enable svelte inspector during development.

   Inspector mode shows you the file location where the element under cursor is defined and you can click to quickly open your code editor at this location.